Fe Robinson UKCP, MBACP, Dip Clinical Supervision

 I work full time as a counsellor, during my career I have supported hundreds of clients, many for short periods of time and some over the long term.
-I spend part of my week working in NHS Primary Care, and also see clients privately in Durham/Chester-Le-Street.
+I work in Sheburn Village easily accessible from Durham City less than 2 miles away.

 My early training was in NLP-psychotherapy (Neuro-linguistic programming) and hypno-psychotherapy, I went on to become a UKCP Registered Psychotherapist and Registered BACP Member.
 I draw on a range of approaches including Gestalt, Transaction Analysis, Symbolic Modelling, CBT, Existential and Psychodynamic.
 My main motivation is to give clients the particular kind of support that will most help them.

 I am trained in EMDR (Eye Movement Desensitisation and Reprogramming), a therapy which helps clients with events from the past, or worries about the future, that are intruding on their day to day life causing distress.
 My accreditation for this work is imminent.

 I am a clinical supervisor and provide support to both counsellors and psychotherapists to enable them to be at their best with their own clients.

 - Anger management